Birla Global University

-Birla Global University (BGU) is a private university in Bhubaneswar, Odisha, India.
-It was founded in 2015, by Basant Kumar Birla and Sarla Birla.

-It is a self-financed private unitary University and has been established by the enactment of "Birla Global University Odisha Act, 2015", with its main campus spread over an area of nearly 30 acres of land situated at IDCO Plot No.2, Gothapatna, Bhubaneswar.
+Birla Global University (BGU) is a state private university in Bhubaneswar, Odisha, India.
+BGU was founded in 2015, by Basant Kumar Birla and Sarla Birla and established by the enactment of Birla Global University Odisha Act, 2015.
+The university campus spread over nearly 30 acres is situated at IDCO, Gothapatna, Bhubaneswar.

 Governance

-As per the Act the management of the university is carried out by a Board of Governors headed by Jayshree Mohta, chairperson, Birla Academy of Art & Culture being the main promoter of Birla Global University.
+As per the Act the management of the university is carried out by a Board of Governors headed by Jayshree Mohta, Chairperson, Birla Academy of Art & Culture being the main promoter of Birla Global University.
 Honorable Governor of Odisha is the chancellor of the university.
-P. P. Mathur is the Vice-Chancellor of the university, who is a distinguished scientist, educationist, and former VC of KIIT.
-Brajendra Kumar Das is the Registrar.